praekelt/go-equity-nation/financial-literacy-prd/README.md

 Notes:

-* There are two reports -- one for the older 2014 conversation metrics (`finlit`) and one for the newer 2015 conversation metrics (`finlit_2015`).
+* There were two reports -- one for the older 2014 conversation metrics (`finlit`) and one for the newer 2015 conversation metrics (`finlit_2015`).